 Now that you know the basics of swing trading, and some good Forex swing trading strategies, here are our top tips to help you succeed as a swing trader.

-- Match you trades with the long-term trend.
+- Align your trades with the long-term trend.
 Although you may be looking at a shorter-term time chart (e.g. H1 or H4), it may also help to look at a longer-term chart (D1 or W1) to get an idea of the long-term trend.
-Then you can ensure you aren't trading against a larger trend.
-Swing trading is also much easier when trading with the trend, rather than against the trend.
+Then you can try to ensure you aren't trading against a larger trend.
+Swing trading is much easier when trading with the trend, rather than against the trend.

 - Make the most of Moving Averages (MAs).
-The MA indicator can help you identify trends by softening shorter-term price fluctuations.
-And because the MA incorporates old data prices, it is an easy way to compare how the current price compares with older prices.
+The MA indicator can help your swing trading by identifying trends by smoothing shorter-term price fluctuations.
+And because the MA incorporates old prices, it is an easy way to see how the current price compares with recent history.

 - Use a little leverage.
-Leverage allows you to access a larger position than your deposit would typically allow, both amplifying your profits and losses.
+Leverage allows you to access a larger position than your deposit would typically allow, amplifying your profits (and losses).
 When used wisely, leverage can help you make the most of winning trades.

 - Trade a wide portfolio of Forex pairs.
 Watch as many currency pairs as you can to find the best opportunities.
-The Forex market will always offer you trading opportunities, you must look for the ones that best match your signal.
-Plus, trading a range of pairs will help diversify your portfolio and manage the risk of having all your eggs in one basket.
+The Forex market will always offer you trading opportunities, you must look for the ones that best match your style, strategies and your risk-tolerance.
+Trading a range of pairs will help diversify your portfolio and avoid the risk of having all your eggs in one basket.

 - Pay attention to swaps.
 Swaps are a cost of trading - an interest charge made for positions held overnight.
-These swaps must be taken into account in your swing trading in order to better manage your money.
+The cost of these swaps must be taken into account to better manage your money.

-- Maintain a positive profit/loss ratios.
-Whether H4 or daily trading, swing trading allows you to tap into large market movements, giving you the opportunity to obtain larger profit ratios compared to very small losses possible, especially when compared to scalping.
+- Maintain positive profit/loss ratios.
+Whether H4 or daily trading, swing trading allows you to tap into large market movements, allowing you to obtain larger profit ratios, especially when compared to scalping.

 - Put aside your emotions.
-It's better not to trade with emotion, but to make swing trades as a part of a well-established Forex trading plan and strategy.
+It's better not to trade with emotion, but to execute swing trades as a part of a well-established Forex trading plan and strategy.

 Before you can start trading, you need to choose a broker.
 A Forex broker will give you access to the markets you want to trade, along with a trading platform to carry out your trades.
 However, some brokers are better than others, so it's important to keep the following in mind when making your choice:

 - Are they regulated by the local regulator in your area?
-Admiral Markets is a Forex and CFD broker that is regulated by the FCA, EFSA, CySEC and ASIC.
+Admirals is a Forex and CFD broker that is regulated by the FCA, EFSA, CySEC and ASIC.

 - Flexible trade sizes.
 A standard Forex lot, or trading contract, is worth 100,000 of the base currency of the pair, or the first currency listed (so one lot of the EUR/USD is worth EUR 100,000).
-For new traders, this might be more than you want to see, so check whether your broker offers mini (0.1) lots and micro (0.01) lots for trading.
+For new traders, this might be bigger than you want, so check whether your broker offers mini (0.1) lots and micro (0.01) lots for trading.